Skip Navigation and Go To Content

 Elder Mistreatment Core

-Burnett.png Jason Burnett, PhD, is an associate professor in the Joan and Stanford Alexander Division of Geriatric and Palliative Medicine at McGovern Medical School and the director of the TEAM Collaboratory.
+Burnett.png Director - Jason Burnett, PhD, is an associate professor in the Joan and Stanford Alexander Division of Geriatric and Palliative Medicine at McGovern Medical School and the director of the TEAM Collaboratory.
 His work includes studying risk factors and designing and evaluating interventions and public health programs to help community-based agencies identify elder mistreatment and self-neglect and create long-term positive outcomes.
 Burnett’s research is focused on understanding the interplay of social isolation, loneliness, and health outcomes in older adults living with elder mistreatment and self-neglect, and mobilizing health professional students to promote meaningful social connections and integration in this population.
 He is the chair of the Carmela and Salvatore Bitondo Graduate Fellowship Program in Elder Mistreatment.
 Burnett also serves on several national advisory boards and research committees for elder mistreatment and self-neglect.

 A-acierno.png Ron Acierno, PhD - Professor, McGovern Medical School